evently-cloud/site/src/concepts.md

 ## Entity

 An Entity can be anything that has distinct state in a domain, such as a shopper, a rental car, or a hotel room.
-An entity instance is identified by its key, which is often a business identifier string.
+An entity instance is identified by its key, often a business identifier string.

 ## Events